What is the Liquid Drop Model of the Nucleus

 - What is the Liquid-Drop Model?

-The Liquid-Drop Model is a theoretical model used to describe the behavior of atomic nuclei.
+The Liquid-Drop Model is a theoretical model used to describe the behaviour of atomic nuclei.
 It treats the nucleus as a droplet of incompressible nuclear matter, with various forces acting on it.

 - Who developed the Liquid-Drop Model?